Governance - Bank of Cyprus

 Governance

-1. The Board, through the NCGCand Risk Committee, oversees the implementation of the Group’s ESG and climate strategy.
+1. The Board, through the NCGC2 and Risk Committee, oversees the implementation of the Group’s ESG and climate strategy.
 In order to adequately assess climate risks and opportunities, the Board draws on expertise both internally and externally.
+All ESG & Climate related matters are recommended for consideration and approval to the Board through the Risk Committee or NCGC.

 3. Risk Committee identifies, assesses, controls and monitors financial / economic risks and non-financial risks (including operational, technological, tax, legal, reputational, and compliance, and ESG including climate-related & environmental risks (C&E)) which the Group faces in cooperation with the responsible Board Committees.

-4. EXCO recommends to NCGC2 all ESG and climate related matters and policies (excluding ESG and climate risks matters and policies) for approval.
+4. EXCO recommends to the Board all ESG and Climate related matters and policies (Excluding ESG and climate risks matters and policies) for consideration and approval through NCGC2.

-5. ESG and climate risks related policies and matters are discussed in Sustainability Committee and submitted by Risk Management Function directly to Risk Committee for approval, also notifying EXCO.
+5. ESG and climate risks related policies and matters are reviewed and challenged by the Sustainability Committee and are subsequently submitted by Risk Management Division directly to the Board for consideration and approval through Risk Committee, also notifying EXCO.

 6. Sustainability Committee reports to EXCO.